Wanneroo suburb profile

 Wanneroo rental market trends

-The rental market in Wanneroo has experienced significant growth, with house rents increasing by 16.1% over the past year to $650 per week, while unit rents have surged 20% to $600 per week.
-This upward trend reflects strong demand and the suburb's appeal, making Wanneroo an attractive option for both renters and investors seeking promising returns in a growing area.
+The rental market in Wanneroo has experienced significant growth, with house rents increasing 16.1% over the past year to $650 per week, while unit rents have surged 20.0% to $600 per week.
+This strong demand reflects Wanneroo's appeal as a desirable location for both renters and investors, driven by its expanding amenities and community-focused lifestyle.

 Suburbs near Wanneroo